linl33/bohemia/guides/guide_awscli.md

 ![](img/servies.png)
 - Click the `Create buckets` button.
 ![]('img/create_1.png')
 - Name the bucket and specify the region.
-You have an option to import settings from other buckets.
 ![]('img/create_bucket_2.png')
-- Specify settings, if not imported from existing bucket.
-Nothing to specify for this test.
+- .
+You have an option to import settings from other buckets.
+If not imported from existing bucket, specify settings(Nothing to specify for this test case).
 ![]('img/create_bucket_3.png')
 - Set permissions (currently uncheck "Block all public access" for this test)
 ![]('img/create_bucket_.png')